KamS04/KReader/README.md

 ****

 Installation Instructions

 1. Download and Install Python 3
     - You can download it here: [Python 3](https://www.python.org/downloads/)
     - For windows users, during installation there will be a box that says
         > Add Python 3.x to Path

       Make sure that is selected
+    - During installation there may be checkbox for
+        > tcl/tc and IDLE

+      Make Sure it is selected
 2. Install pip
     - Normally this comes with python, in your terminal/command prompt try
         ```